4 Ways Cloud Marketing Leaders Can Get the Most From Their Budgets in 2022

-Budget allocation is a significant challenge for cloud marketing leaders today due to the sheer volume of martech tools available to invest in.
-There are countless ways to spend your marketing dollars throughout the funnel stages.
-And within the marketing team at Intricately, prioritization of everyone's time is critical – adding one extra project or investment can lead to a decrease in productivity.
+Budget allocation is a significant challenge for today's cloud marketing leaders due to the sheer volume of MarTech tools flooding the market.
+There are endless ways to spend your marketing dollars throughout the funnel, and prioritization of everyone's time is critical – adding even one extra project or investment can lead to a decrease in productivity.

 New research from Gartner reveals another challenge cloud marketing leaders are up against: drastically shrinking budgets.

-The State of Marketing Budgets in 2021, published last month, revealed insights into budget allocations and overall spend.
-Gartner's infographic also summarizes key points from the report, which revealed that overall marketing budgets are down by 4.6 percentage points – marking the lowest level in the history of the survey.
+Gartner recently published its latest annual report, The State of Marketing Budgets in 2021 – providing context behind today's marketing budget allocations and overall spend.
+The accompanying infographic summarizes several key takeaways from the report, one of which concludes that overall marketing budgets are down by 4.6 percentage points.
+This marks the lowest dip in budget allocation in the history of the report.

-Here are four ways cloud marketing leaders can get the most out of their FY21 and FY22 budgets.
+Below, we explore four ways that cloud marketing leaders can get the most bang for their buck in 2022 and beyond.

 1. Evaluate in-house capabilities vs. external resources